ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Virtual threads are designed for developing high-throughput concurrent applications when a programmer can create millions of units of concurrency with the well-known `Thread` class.
 Virtual threads are intended to replace platform threads in those applications that spend most of their time blocked on I/O operations.

 Implementing virtual threads while keeping platform threads to the same `Thread` class hierarchy is a compromise.
 All existing concurrent code can use virtual threads with minimal changes.
 It is the programmer's responsibility to use virtual threads correctly.
 This mainly concerns _thread pools_ and _thread-local variables_.
 Instead of thread pools, you need to create a virtual thread for each task.
-Thread-local variables should be used with caution and, if possible, refactored with_ scoped values_.
+Thread-local variables should be used with caution and, if possible, replaced with _scoped values_.
 Particular attention should be paid to the _structural concurrency_ that was implemented in the Project Loom along with virtual threads.
 This is a new technique to manage numerous virtual threads as a single unit of work.

 Complete code examples are available in the [GitHub repository](https://github.com/aliakh/demo-java-virtual-threads).